AbhinavA10/ML-courses/Data-Analysis/DataSci Notes.md

 - `dataframe.Groupby()` is used on categorical variables
     - https://realpython.com/pandas-groupby/
     - groups data into subsets according to different categories of the variable
+    - passing in multiple columns into the `groupby` groups dataframe by unique combinations of the two columns.
+        - See Notebook 3

 e.g. To find average price of each car based on the categorical variable "body-style":